nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <u>list clients (UC01)</u>
-2. AddressBook shows a list of clients
+2. UNOFAS shows a list of clients
 3. User request to <u>add financial plan to client’s contacts (UC03)</u>
-4. AddressBook changes the client’s contacts
+4. UNOFAS changes the client’s contacts

     Use case ends.